What IME Doctors Look For

 If an IME physician produces a report you believe to be unfair, your workers' compensation or personal injury attorney can help, allowing you to remain focused on your recovery under your primary healthcare provider.

-For a free consultation, we invite you to contact a Seattle personal injury attorney directly by phone, or request a meeting below on our client scheduling calendar.
+For a free consultation, we invite you to contact us, or request a meeting on our client scheduling calendar.